-The Chairman, Mr Tan Hai Peng Micheal, provides leadership to the Board.
-Besides giving guidance on the corporate direction of the Group, the role of the Chairman includes the approving the agendas of Board meetings and ensuring accurate, adequate and timely flow of information between the Board, management and shareholders of the Company.
-Mr Sean Lee Yun Feng, the Chief Executive Officer of the Group, sets the business strategies and directions for the Group and manages the business operations of the Group.
-Ms Liely Lee, the Chief Financial Officer of the Group, and other management staff, supports him.
+The Chairman, Mr Micheal Tan, provides leadership to the Board.
+Besides giving guidance on the corporate direction of the Group, the role of the Chairman includes the approving agendas of Board meetings and ensuring accurate, adequate and timely flow of information between the Board, management and shareholders of the Company.
+Mr. Sean Lee Yun Feng, the Chief Executive Officer of the Group, sets the business strategies and directions for the Group and manages the business operations of the Group.
+Ms. Liely Lee, the Chief Financial Officer of the Group, and other management staff, supports him.